-The Yukon River Trail Marathon begins and ends in Rotary Peace Park.
-For much of the course, you will be running along side or above the Yukon River or one of a few small pothole lakes.
+The race starts and ends in Rotary Peace Park in downtown Whitehorse.
+For much of the course, you will be running alongside or above the Yukon River (Chu Níikwän) or one of a few small pothole lakes.
 The trail, though well used, is worn so watch out for tree roots in many spots.
-There is significant elevation gain and loss all along the trail (see map).
+There is significant elevation gain and loss all along the trail.

 Leg 1 – 8 kilometres